 --earned his B.S.C.E. in 1986 from Texas Tech University.
-While working on his degree he was employed as a Research Associate in the Department of Civil and Environmental Engineering, spending a good deal of his time working on a project involving blast effects on glass.
+While working on his degree he was employed as a Research Associate in the Department of Civil, Environmental, and Construction Engineering, spending a good deal of his time working on a project involving blast effects on glass.
 In 1987 after completing his degree, Mr. Bownds joined Curtain Wall Design and Consulting, Inc. and he has advanced to his current position as Engineering Manager/Associate of the Cladding Department.
 He has been involved with such notable projects as the Bass Performing Center ("Angels of High") in Ft.
 Worth; the Burj Al Arab Hotel (arguably the best hotel in the world) in Dubai, United Arab Emirates; and the Ronald Reagan Building and International Trade Center in Washington, DC.
 He is currently working on the DKAAEP endowment project for King Abdul Aziz in Saudi Arabia.
 Mr. Bownds is a Registered Professional Engineer in Texas, a member of the American Society of Civil Engineers (ASCE), the Marble Institute of America and the Cast Stone Institute.
 He and his wife, Rhonda, make their home in Garland, Texas.
 They have two sons, Brandon and Bobby.
 Ken and Rhonda have touched the lives of many boys through his volunteer duties as an assistant scoutmaster.
 He and his family are active members of the Arapaho Road Baptist Church.
 Ken's hobbies include hunting, fishing, climbing and rappelling, backpacking, and camping.

 --earned his B.S.C.E. from Texas Tech University in 1971.
 Mr. Breisch has over 30 years comprehensive experience in environmental and sanitary engineering.
 His experience includes the preparation, administration, and coordination of applications and documents for projects in the EPA Construction Grants program as well as design of over 300 wastewater and industrial waste treatment plants.
 The City of Boyd has recognized him for his outstanding design of their wastewater treatment plant and other professional services he rendered for the community.
 Mr. Breisch was the engineering design manager for the Can-Tex Corporation wastewater division.
 In this capacity he was responsible for all design functions of their packaged wastewater treatment plants and lift stations.
 When Can-Tex closed operations in 1979 he worked for another consultant until 1983 when he opened his own consulting firm, Wasteline Engineering, Inc. As a certified treatment plant operator, Mr. Breisch has provided consultation on start-up, trouble shooting, and process monitoring.
 He has also been involved in the development of detailed plans and specifications for the construction of sewer collection systems, water storage, water pumping, and water treatment plants.
 Mr. Breisch is a Registered Professional Engineer in Texas, Colorado, Missouri, Oklahoma, Arizona, Florida, Mississippi, and Georgia.
 He is a member of the American Society of Civil Engineers (ASCE), the American Water Works Association, Chi Epsilon, the National Civil Engineering Honor Society, and the National Federation of Independent Businesses.
 He and his wife, Brenda, reside in Aledo, Texas.
 They have five children, Jason, J. Michael, Jaime, Eric and Jennifer.